junes/py4dmx/README.md

    reads server setting and credentials from config file dmx.cfg to login and to return the current session id.

+ * `dmx.py -v -s`
+   reads server setting and credentials from config file dmx.cfg to login and to return the current session id with verbose output.

+ * `dmx.py -s -l -u "myusername" -p "mypassword"`
+   will login user "myusername" into DMX and output the current session id.

+ * `dmx.py -l -u "myusername" -p "mypassword" -U https://dmx.example.com -s` will login user "myusername" into DMX instance at URL https://dmx.example.com and output the current session id.

  * `dmx.py -C -u "myusername" -p "mypassword"`
    creates a new user with user name "myusername" and password "mypassword".

- * `dmx.py -s -l -u "myusername" -p "mypassword"`
-   will login user "myusername" into DMX and output the current session id.

  * `dmx.py -c /etc/dmx/config.properties -s`
    uses the config file /etc/dmx/config.properties to read server settings and